 Consider an Air Cleaner

 There are many different types of indoor air cleaners.
 Portable units may use ozone or activated charcoal.
 You can move them from room to room.
 They filter the air for 200 to 400 square feet of space.
 They work well in bedrooms.
 You could also get a whole-house air purifier.
 These units work along with your furnace, heat pump or air conditioner and clean the air as it passes through the air handler and air filter.
 The whole-house systems can get rid of biological growth, pet dander, viruses, bacteria, pollen, and more.

-For more information about how better indoor air quality can improve your health, check out Busy Bee Heating & Air Conditioning’s indoor air quality services or call today.
+For more information about how better indoor air quality can improve your health, check out Busy Bee Plumbing, Heating & Air Conditioning’s indoor air quality services or call today.